bloomfi3ld/streamlink-plugins-updated/README.md

-# Streamlink Updated Plugins – Stripchat & Chaturbate
+# Streamlink Updated Plugins – Chaturbate

 This repository contains **updated Streamlink plugins** for **Chaturbate**.
 These plugins are maintained to ensure they continue working even after the platforms release updates that break official or older versions.